xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

         *   **Metric:** The percentage of times the agent chooses to see the answer.
 A high percentage indicates high epistemic curiosity.
     *   **"Thrill Seeking" Task:**
         *   **Implementation:** Build the "Underwater Game."
 The agent is given two choices: Window A, which reveals a known type of fish (low risk), and Window B, which reveals random, unexpected fish (high risk).
-        *   **Metric:** The percentage of times the agent chooses Window B. A high percentage indicates a greater appetite for risk and exploration.
+        *   **Metric:** The percentage of times the agent chooses to Window B. A high percentage indicates a greater appetite for risk and exploration.
     *   **"Social Curiosity" Task:**
         *   **Implementation:** Set up a dialogue scenario in the `SimulationLab` where the agent interacts with a "stranger" (simulated by another LLM like GPT-4).
         *   **Metric:** The number of open-ended questions the agent asks about the "other person" during the conversation.